Amelia Paramour - Author

 Love Interest: Dr. Julie Ricci

-Antagonists: Irish mafia
+Antagonists: Irish and Japanese mafias

 Supporting: Charlie (Audrey’s mother), Ricardo (Audrey’s late father)